There’s no denying that the latest Meta Quest VR headsets

 develops such a problem, particularly where the dead pixels are in a user’s direct line of sight.

 This means is that if a headset goes faulty at even a fraction over 12 months old, manufacturers stop supporting buyers.
 The simple fact that European customers have twice the length of warranty coverage demonstrates both the importance of and need for such provisions.
-This is another reason why, in the U.S., at least, the Oculus warranty isn’t adequate.
+This is another reason why, in the U.S., at least, the Meta Quest warranty isn’t adequate.

 It’s an especially pertinent point in terms of cutting-edge tech like virtual reality headsets as well.
 Just by their new-to-market nature, they’re at an increased risk of manufacturing defects, mechanical faults, and other failures.
 Should these occur more than a year into a product’s life, buyers are left looking at costly repairs or, worse still, the need to purchase a brand-new replacement device.